 Autumn is my favourite season.
 I love the crisp autumn air, the smell of the earth and bonfires.
 I love autumn fashion where I can create myself a cocoon of layers.
 I love pumpkin – be prepared for a barrage of recipes heavily featuring pumpkin.
-But my favourite thing about autumn is with the return of the dark nights and cold weather; I get to curl up, in soft jumper with a hot drink, and fall into a good book.
+But my favourite thing about autumn is with the return of the dark nights and cold weather; I get to curl up, in a soft jumper with a hot drink, and fall into a good book.
 If you are of a like mind and are looking for some recommendations or inspiration then look no further.
 Here is my autumn reading list.

 War on Women and the Brave Ones That Fight Back – Sue Lloyd-Roberts